AfshanAlamEngg/mypg-backend/README.md

 ## Contact

-For any inquiries or support, please contact afshanalamengg@com.
+For any inquiries or support, please contact afshanalamengg@gmail.com